swisspol/GCDWebServer/README.md

 Advanced Example 3: Serving a Dynamic Website
 =============================================

 GCDWebServer provides an extension to the 'GCDWebServerDataResponse' class that can return HTML content generated from a template and a set of variables (using the format '%variable%').
+It is a very basic template system and is really intended as a starting point to building more advanced template systems by subclassing 'GCDWebServerResponse'.

 Assuming you have a website directory in your app containing HTML template files along with the corresponding CSS, scripts and images, it's pretty easy to turn it into a dynamic website: